 Real-World Test Results

-To give you a practical sense of how these tools differ, we ran three identical tasks across all three CLIs on the same Node.js project.
+To give you a practical sense of how these tools differ, we ran three identical tasks across all three CLIs on the same Node.js project (Node 22, Express, Dockerised, deployed via DeployHQ to a Hetzner VPS).

 Task 1: Write a Dockerfile

-Claude Code asked two clarifying questions (Node version preference and whether we wanted multi-stage builds), then generated a production-ready multi-stage Dockerfile with non-root user, health checks, and .dockerignore recommendations.
-Total interaction: ~90 seconds.
+- Claude Code: asked two clarifying questions (Node version, multi-stage builds), then produced a production-ready multi-stage Dockerfile with non-root user, health checks, and

-Codex CLI produced a solid Dockerfile on the first prompt without asking questions.
-It included multi-stage builds and proper COPY ordering for layer caching.
-It missed the health check but was faster.
-Total: ~45 seconds.
+.dockerignorerecommendations.
+Interaction: ~90 seconds. - Codex CLI: produced a solid Dockerfile on the first prompt without asking questions.
+Included multi-stage build and proper

-Gemini CLI generated a Dockerfile and also searched Google to verify the latest Node LTS version.
-The output included comments explaining each directive, which is helpful for teams learning Docker.
-Total: ~60 seconds.
+COPYordering for layer caching.
+Missed the health check. ~45 seconds. - Gemini CLI: generated a Dockerfile and searched Google to verify the latest Node LTS.
+Output included inline comments explaining each directive — helpful for teams learning Docker. ~60 seconds.

-Claude Code generated a comprehensive workflow with separate jobs for lint, test, and deploy, including matrix testing across Node 18/20/22.
-It also generated environment-specific deploy steps.
+- Claude Code: comprehensive workflow with separate jobs for lint, test, and deploy, matrix testing across Node 18/20/22, environment-specific deploy steps.

-Codex CLI excelled here -- it created a workflow with caching, artifact uploads, and conditional deployment steps.
-Its training on real-world repos showed, producing patterns you'd find in mature open-source projects.
+- Codex CLI: a workflow with caching, artifact uploads, and conditional deployment steps.
+The training on real repos shows — patterns mirror mature OSS projects.

-Gemini CLI produced a working workflow and additionally suggested adding Dependabot configuration and CodeQL scanning.
-The Google Search grounding helped it reference the latest GitHub Actions versions.
+- Gemini CLI: produced a working workflow and suggested adding Dependabot and CodeQL.
+Search grounding kept the GitHub Actions versions current.

-Claude Code generated the most defensive script, with error trapping, rollback logic, and SSH connection verification before attempting deployment.
-It also suggested integrating with a zero-downtime deployment strategy.
+- Claude Code: most defensive — error trapping, rollback, SSH connection verification before deploying.
+Suggested integrating with a zero-downtime deployment strategy.

-Codex CLI produced a clean, well-structured script with proper exit codes and logging.
-It focused on the happy path but included basic error handling.
+- Codex CLI: clean, well-structured script with proper exit codes and logging.
+Happy-path focused with basic error handling.

 Approval Modes and Safety

 Bottom line: Codex CLI's three-tier system is the clearest and easiest to configure.
-All three provide adequate controls for deployment workflows.
+All three provide adequate controls for deployment workflows — what differs is the default risk posture.

 Claude Code